Non-point source pollution – an overlooked environmental threat

 > Categorise NPS source in Malaysia and identify potential entities linked to such sources,

-> Stock take current practises to control NPS (if any exist) based on type of NPS sources,
+> Stock take current practices to control NPS (if any exist) based on type of NPS sources,

 > Compile various researches carried out by universities, government agencies and private entities related to NPS to enable a baseline data collection,

-> Identify potential good practises, economic barriers and legal methodology to control NPS as passive and active control measures,
+> Identify potential good practices, economic barriers and legal methodology to control NPS as passive and active control measures,

 > Develop database and reporting mechanism of NPS to be included in annual Environment Quality Report published by Department of Environment,